stuckerj1/bff/refactor_plan.md

 # ... read other params similarly
 ```

-Example first cell of notebook to capture parameters from the workflow
+Example first cell of controller notebook to capture parameters for synthetic data generation
 ```python
 %%configure -f
 {